Alexandria893/houseofguineas/content/about.md

 ##### House of Guineas: Born from a Passion for Pets
 The occasional trip became a logistical hurdle – reliable and knowledgeable exotic pet sitters were scarce.
 This experience fueled my desire to create House of Guineas: a service offering familiar, routine care for exotic pets, and peace of mind for their owners.

-During my visit(s), I understand the stress of having someone access your home.
+During my visits, I understand the stress of having someone access your home.
 I assure you that I value you and your pet(s) well-beings, and will make sure that the fort is locked down and secured during my stay.
 I'll check that the doors and windows are locked, pet(s) are secured (if they're in an enclosure), and no unnecessary lights are on (I don't want your bills to take a hit!)

 I adapt to each pet I care for and follow instructions to a T so you can focus on your time away.
 Message me to learn more about how I can care for your cuties - I'd be happy to answer any questions you may have!